Josh-Brand/Fluoro-forest/README.md

   <img src="workflow.png" alt = "fluoroforest workflow" width="800">
 </div>

-To run the provided examples, image data and epxression summaries can found at Dryad: specificall, '_expression.tsv' and '.ome.tif files', to create the final project structure:
+Method overview can be found here:  , recommended to start with core_c7.ipynb for full worfklow

-For method overview:
+To run the provided examples, image data and epxression summaries can found at Dryad: specifically, '_expression.tsv' and '.ome.tif files', to create the final project structure:

 ```
 fluoroforest
 ├── environments
-│   ├── cellpose.yaml # environment for running cell segmentation (independent workflow, applied example of cellpose)
+│   ├── cellpose.yaml # environment for cell segmentation (independent workflow, applied example of cellpose)
 │   └── segmentation.yaml # environment for running training and prediction framework
 ├── example_data
 │   ├── anal_cancer